hayeseoin/al2023-on-hyper-v/vagrant-box/README.md

 These steps create a Vagrantbox for Hyper-V of Amazon Linux 2023.
 This repo includes a ready made seed.iso file cloud-init.
 The Hyper-V image can be downloaded here https://cdn.amazonlinux.com/al2023/os-images/latest/

+The Vagrant box made with this repo can be found in the S3 bucket in [s3uri.txt](s3uri.txt) (not publically accessible).

 To do this, we will boot the VM with the provided seed.iso file (which adds the insecure key), then export the VM to a template.
 The steps below cover the proess.

 ---